The Blacksmith’s Daughter by Fay Berry 2013 © – Chapter 30 – 19570410

 “I could think of some better ways of wasting my time,” I thought rather loftily to myself.

-I caught the bus at last and there were not many on it, three boys and an old married couple, two girls and one man.
-One of the boys sat opposite me.
-I tried to type for a while but it was hopeless and the boy across the way kept looking at me as if I had taken leave of my senses.
-At Port Wakefield we stopped for a quarter of an hour.
-I bought a milkshake and sat down to drink it.
-One of the boys came in and made a tentative move towards the seat next to me, then thought better of it and sat at the next table.
-Another boy came in and did sit next to me.
-He started a conversation and we talked for about 10 minutes, then I excused myself and got up and returned to the bus.
-He came in shortly afterwards and looked at the seat next to me, then thought better of it and sat in the one in front of me.
+Another boy came in and sat next to me.
+He started a conversation and we talked for about 10 minutes, then I excused myself, got up, and returned to the bus.
+He came in shortly afterward and looked at the seat next to me, then thought better of it and sat in the one in front of me.
 I think I must have been putting out “don’t sit next to me vibes” because I really did feel like being alone and not having to talk for the rest of the trip.
 I thought a lot about Jeff Clift on the way home, remembering that he lived at Pine Point.
 I typed a letter to him when I got home.

 19570422 Monday – I woke up feeling very tired and miserable.
 I dragged myself out of bed and got ready for work.
 I caught the bus into town and at Joe Myren’s service station, Wendy Jolly got in.
 She was going to the station for the hike.
 I decided to go with her to find out if there was any chance of catching them up after work.
 There was not.
 Mr Briton-Jones was at work, sitting reading the Advertiser when I came in.
 He’d already done the mail.
 He rang up Mr Barrow after I had arrived.
 Dear old Mr B-J. He probably didn’t ring Mr Barrow until I got to work for my sake, because Mr Barrow was sure to ask if I was there (I was 20 minutes late).

 After morning tea I went home and climbed into bed, I was so tired.
 I slept until 4.30 and felt much better for it.
 I had some dinner and then went to bed again.
 We had dinner at 7 pm and at about 7.30 Dad and Mum arrived home from Black Point.
 They were late because they had an accident on the way back.
 The back of the caravan is bashed in.
-Lucky we had it insured.
+Luckily we had it insured.
 It was a chain accident.
 Dad stopped, the man in the car behind him stopped but the man in the next car did not stop.
-He smashed into the car in front him which was towing a boat, then that car smashed into Dad.
-It was all caused because the man in the car behind Dad was watching an accident which had just happened on the other side of the road.
+He smashed into the car in front of him which was towing a boat, then that car smashed into Dad.
+It was all caused because the man in the car behind Dad was watching an accident that had just happened on the other side of the road.

 19570422 – Letter to Jeff Clift.
 Just come back from Black Point.
 Have spent Easter there and knowing that you live at Pine Point, got to thinking about you.
 Ian and Malcolm Weir mentioned you to me.
 Curious about what you have been doing since September 1955 when we met at the show.
 At that time I was very struck on Ken Wurfel.
 I’ve still got your letter to me.
-I have heard you are going to the school of mines now.
-I’m secretary to Assistant Advertising Manager at the News.
+I have heard you are going to the school of mine now.
+I’m secretary to the Assistant Advertising Manager at the News.
 Nancy King and I are still good friends.
 Love to hear from you.

 Re Rupert Murdoch by Rodney E Lever.